 Marina Oleg.
 Buyanova, Dr. Sci.
 (Law), Professor, Professor of the Department of Labor Law and Social Security Law of the National Research University “Higher School of Economics” , Moscow, Russia

 Svetlana Igor.
 Volodina, Cand.
 Sci.
-(Law), Associate Professor, Director of the Institute of Advocacy and Notaries of Kutafin Moscow State Law University, Pro-rector of the Russian Academy of Advocacy and Notaries, Moscow, Russia
+(Law), Associate Professor, Head of the Department of Advocacy, Institute of Advocacy and Notaries of Kutafin Moscow State Law University, Moscow, Russia

 Alexander Fedor.
 Voronov, Dr. Sci.
 (Law), Professor, Professor of the Department of Civil Procedure of Lomonosov Moscow State University, Moscow, Russia

 Nikita Georg.
 Ivanov, Dr. Sci.
 (Law), Professor, Honored Lawyer of the Russian Federation, Head of the Department of Criminal Law and Criminology of Research Institute of the All-Russian State University of Justice, Member of the European Academy of Law (Budapest, Hungary) , Moscow, Russia